sveltejs/sites/sites/svelte.dev/README.md

 By default, the REPL will fetch the most recent version of Svelte from https://unpkg.com/svelte.
 When running the site locally, you can also use your local copy of Svelte.

-To produce the proper browser-compatible UMD build of the compiler, you will need to run `npm run build` (or `npm run dev`) in the root of this repository with the `PUBLISH` environment variable set to any non-empty string:
+To produce the proper browser-compatible UMD build of the compiler, you will need to run `npm run build` (or `npm run dev`) in the `svelte` repository with the `PUBLISH` environment variable set to any non-empty string:

 ```bash
 git clone https://github.com/sveltejs/svelte.git